dailydotdev/daily/README.md

 ### → STEP #3

-Last step is to populate your database using the seed data.
+The last step is to populate your database using the seed data.
 All you need to do is, run the following command in your terminal:

 ```sh
 docker exec daily-apps_daily-api_1 node bin/import.js